-In our doctor of philosophy (PhD) program, you’ll join a tradition of academic excellence that will prepare you to be a nurse scientist.
+In our nurse science doctoral degree program, you’ll join a tradition of academic excellence that will prepare you to be a nurse scientist.
 For more than three decades, our powerhouse program has guided nurses to become scholars and leaders in nursing education and to go on to inform the nursing profession.

 Here, you’ll be engaged in nursing science and develop the skills to conduct research that advances theory and the application of nursing education and practice.

 Led by our expert, full-time faculty, our program offers you the flexibility to meet the course requirements on a timeframe that complements your demanding career and family responsibilities.

 View the Loading... for information on coursework and curriculum requirements.

 The PhD program offers full- and part-time options.
 Classes are offered in an evening format to meet the scheduling demands of working practitioners.

 Part-time students can progress at their own pace within the established seven-year time limit for degree completion for doctoral students.

 The PhD program is available on our Main Campus in Chester with hybrid, synchronous online learning opportunities for students outside of the Chester-area with occasional on-campus experiences.